Exercise Helps Your Health

 6 Areas Exercise Improves

 There is an increased risk of stroke when you have high blood pressure.
 Many people resort to medications to lower their blood pressure, but regular exercise can help to lower blood pressure by 40 percent.
 This is why we focus on at-home workouts.

 Some great exercise options include walking and jogging.
 Walking for about half an hour can help patients who suffer from high blood pressure.
 If a person is already active, then strength training or other weighted workouts can also help.
-Obviuosly paying attention to your diet is one of the biggest ways to positively impact your blood pressure.
+Obviously paying attention to your diet is one of the biggest ways to positively impact your blood pressure.

 2. Heart Disease

-As exercise helps to lower blood pressure level and the risk of stroke, it also prevents other heart-related problems.
-Regular exercise helps to reverse damage to blood vessels, thereby reducing the risk of heart attack.
+As exercise helps to lower blood pressure levels and the risk of stroke, it also prevents other heart-related problems.
+Regular exercise helps to reverse damage to blood vessels, thereby reducing the risk of a heart attack.
 Keeping your heart strong by doing both strength and cardio training will keep your veins as healthy as possible.
 A healthy circulatory system is important!

 Walking for half an hour three to four times a week can help, as can swimming and jogging.

 Don’t forget to warm-up!
 It is important to warm up for five to ten minutes before a workout session so you don’t stress your body further.

 Regular exercise helps to increase the flexibility of bones and improves the range of motion.
 Exercise helps with effective weight reduction and with maintaining normal body weight.
 Obesity is one major cause of arthritis in women, so it is important not to overlook the issue.

 When body weight is normal, your chances of getting arthritis in the first place are lower.
 Lack of physical exercise will accelerate the disease, so encourage yourself to get active.
 Practice yoga or stretching to reduce the problem of arthritis.
 Walking for half an hour daily can also help in the same way.